intel-iot-devkit/smart-video-workshop/up2-vision-kit/interact-face-detection.md

-# Build your application on laptop and run it on Up2 with Intel System Studio - CMake Porject
+# Build your application on laptop and run it on UP²* with Intel System Studio - CMake Porject
-This tutorial will guide you through how to import existing CMake projects into Intel System Studio, then run the applications both locally on the host laptop and remotely on the target Up2 board.
+This tutorial will guide you through how to import existing CMake projects into Intel® System Studio, then run the applications both locally on the host laptop and remotely on the target UP²* board.
 All the results and outputs from both local and remote application will be shown on host laptop display.

 ### Import existing CMake Project - Samples(interact-face-detection)
 #### 1. Pre-requisites
-> :warning: Please make sure you have setup the [Internet Connection Sharing](https://github.com/intel-iot-devkit/smart-video-workshop/blob/master/up2-vision-kit/dev_machine_setup.md) to get an **IP address** for your Up2 AI Vision Kit, it should be a 10.42.0.xxx
+> :warning: Please make sure you have setup the [Internet Connection Sharing](https://github.com/intel-iot-devkit/smart-video-workshop/blob/master/up2-vision-kit/dev_machine_setup.md) to get an **IP address** for your UP Squared* AI Vision Kit, it should be a 10.42.0.xxx

-Clean up some settings during our preparation of the workshop on Intel System Studio by running below commands:
+Clean up some settings during our preparation of the workshop on Intel® System Studio by running below commands:

 	cd /home/intel/system_studio/workspace/.metadata/.plugins/
 	rm -rf org.eclipse.core.*
 	rm -rf org.eclipse.debug.*
 	cd

-#### 2. Copy the Samples folder to Intel System Studio workspace
+#### 2. Copy the Samples folder to Intel® System Studio workspace
 	cp -r /opt/intel/computer_vision_sdk/deployment_tools/inference_engine/samples /home/intel/system_studio/workspace

-#### 3. Create a C++ project named samples in Intel System Studio
+#### 3. Create a C++ project named samples in Intel® System Studio
-1. Open Intel System Studio pre-installed on your laptop by double-click the icon on Desktop
+1. Open Intel® System Studio pre-installed on your laptop by double-click the icon on Desktop
 2. Go to **Window** -> **Preferences** -> **Intel(R) System Studio** -> **Hide unsupported wizards**, **uncheck** the box, hit Apply then OK
 2. Choose **File -> New -> Project** to start the new project wizard.
 3. Expand **C/C++** and select **C++ project**, Click Next.